 Revelstoke Nordic Ski Club

-The Revelstoke Nordic Ski Club can trace its roots back to 1891.
+The Revelstoke Nordic Ski Club is one of the oldest ski clubs in Canada and can trace its roots back to 1891.
+In 1989, the RNSC separated from the alpine branch and began developing a trail network at the base of Mt Macpherson.
 Today, the club is a registered non-profit organization.
 Almost all of the services provided by the club are accomplished by dedicated volunteer members.
 These services include trail maintenance, trail grooming, groomer servicing, special events, our newsletter, and a Ski League program for children.
 The club has five seasonal employees: an executive director, a head coach, an operations manager, a lodge manager, and a book keeper.

 Under the provisions of a User Agreement with the BC Ministry of Forests and Range, our club maintains a system of ski trails on Mount Macpherson.
 The trailhead and lodge is located 7 km south of Revelstoke on Highway 23, on the west side of the highway, at an elevation of 640 metres.